omahs/firedancer/contrib/e2e/README.md

 # Firedancer End-to-End Tests

-The ansible playbooks here can setup a full Solana/Firedancer cluster and run various tests against the cluster to simulate real world scenarios.
+The ansible playbooks here can setup a full Solana Labs/Firedancer cluster and run various tests against the cluster to simulate real world scenarios.

 ## Pre-requisites